top of page

 The link between the pill and mood changes has been debated for decades, with conflicting research results.
 It’s difficult to confirm a direct cause-and-effect relationship because adolescence is already a time of significant biological, psychological and social change, all of which can independently increase depression risk.

-One key factor is puberty-related brain development, often referred to as the “window of vulnerability”, which makes teen girls more susceptible to depression than boys, despite similar rates pre-puberty.
+One key factor is puberty-related brain development, often called the “window of vulnerability”, which makes teen girls more susceptible to depression13 than boys, despite similar rates pre-puberty.

 What Does The Research Say?